 We had another case where HMRC questioned one of our clients about why their subbies were using company fuel cards if they weren’t employees.

-It’s not that they’re out to get you (or maybe they are – the jury is still out on that one).
-It’s just that they want to make sure they are getting all the tax payments that are due to them.
-So if they spot anything that could indicate your subbies are not really subbies, they’ll jump on it.
+They want to make sure they are getting all the tax payments that are due to them.
+So if they spot anything that could indicate your subbies are not really subbies, they’ll get a bee in their bonnet about it.

 It might seem completely innocent at the time, but if you get offered a telephone conversation with HMRC, you should politely decline.
 Instead, ask them to submit any questions in writing.